drivet/website-11ty/src/now.md

 So, currently, my life looks roughly like this, in approximate order of stuff most likely to change:

-* Playing Baldur's Gate 3.
+* Playing The Expanse: A Telltale Series.
-* Trying to obtain my Italian citizenship.
+* Reading Death's End by Liu Cixin
 * Working as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
-The languages I use most often in my job at the moment are Typescript, JavaScript, Python and SQL.
+The languages I use most often in my job at the moment are Go, Typescript, JavaScript, Python and SQL.
 * Living in the Saint-Henri neighbourhood of Montreal, in an old, large Edwardian apartment.